Buyer Fit Snapshot

 Packaging inserts are the internal components that hold, cushion, separate, or present a product inside a box.
 In plain language, they stop the item from wandering around during shipping or handling.
 On the floor, I’ve heard them called everything from “holders” to “cradles” to “the thing that keeps the bottles from kissing each other,” and that last one was from a cosmetics client packing 12 glass vials into a rigid mailer.

 The most common insert types each solve a different problem.
-Corrugated inserts are popular because they’re rigid, easy to die-cut, and often efficient at scale.
-EVA foam gives strong cushioning and a clean presentation for electronics, tools, and luxury items.
-Molded pulp is favored when sustainability and structure both matter, especially in subscription boxes and consumer electronics.
-PET trays work well for visibility and neat component placement.
-Paperboard dividers are simple, light, and useful for multi-item kits.
-Die-cut chipboard can be effective for lighter products where stiffness and printability matter more than shock absorption.
+Corrugated inserts are popular because they’re rigid, easy to die-cut on a Heidelberg CX 102 press, and often efficient at scale.
+EVA foam gives strong cushioning and a clean presentation for electronics, tools, and luxury items, especially when the foam is routed on a 3-axis CNC cutter in Guangzhou or molded via compression tooling in Ho Chi Minh City.
+Molded pulp is favored when sustainability and structure both matter, especially in subscription boxes and consumer electronics; the pulping lines in Dhaka use recycled newsprint and run a 20-ton forming machine that delivers consistent wall thickness.
+PET trays work well for visibility and neat component placement when thermoformed on vacuum molders, often near Istanbul where suppliers run multi-cavity molds for small-batch electronics kits.
+Paperboard dividers are simple, light, and useful for multi-item kits, and die-cut chipboard can be effective for lighter products where stiffness and printability Matter More Than shock absorption.

 Good inserts can also reduce packing time.
 If an operator can place a product once, close the lid, and know it won’t shift, that saves seconds on every unit.
 At 5,000 units, seconds add up fast.
 That is one reason how to choose packaging inserts should always include a look at line speed, not just aesthetics.